-Many of my students have difficulty with understanding the difference between SINCE and FOR.
+The difference between Since and For.
+Many of my students have difficulty understanding the difference between them.

-As you’ve probably noticed, I don’t like lengthy complicated explanations, so a while ago I created this short video lesson that will help you better understand the difference between them.
+As you’ve probably noticed, I don’t like lengthy complicated explanations, so a while ago I created this short video lesson that will help you better understand the difference between Since and For.
 Hopefully, this is clear.

 Hi there.
 Welcome to Harry’s World of Words and Phrases and English in a Minute.